The building, improving and sustaining the health care delivery needs of the Nation.

 - E=exposure/environmental control

-- Assessing the airway of the patient for any blockage or not.
-Diagnostic equipment for clearing the airway include
+- Assessing the airway of the patient for blockages and clearing the airways need

 - functioning laryngoscope with light